-As we emphasized earlier, not all veterans have been deployed to a war zone, and not all of those who have been deployed to a war zone have served in combat, although during the current wars in Iraq and Afghanistan the demarcation between combat and non-combat areas is much fuzzier in light of the changing nature of the wars.
-This changing nature of war includes the use of Improvised Explosive Devices (IEDs) that may endanger, injury or kill anyone riding in a passing vehicle; and attacks on military bases or buildings where deployed service members may be found.
-Thus, the trauma of war and its violence may have reached any veteran who has served in a war zone, even if they were not officially engaging in combat.
-Personnel may also be exposed to trauma through Military Operations Other than War (MOOTW) including disaster response.
-It is also important to understand that an increasing number of veterans were Reservists or members of the National Guard who served in combat zones, and consequently may have experienced the same exposures as those veterans who were active duty.
+As we emphasized earlier, not all veterans have been deployed to a war zone, and not all of those who have been deployed to a war zone have served in combat, although during the wars in Iraq and Afghanistan the demarcation between combat and non-combat areas is much fuzzier in light of the changing nature of the wars.
+This changing nature of war includes the use of improvised explosive devices (IEDs) that may endanger, injury or kill anyone riding in a passing vehicle; and attacks on military bases or buildings where deployed service members may be found.
+Thus, the trauma of war and its violence may have reached any veteran who has served in a combat zone, even if they were not officially engaging in combat.
+Personnel may also be exposed to trauma through Military Operations Other than War (MOOTW), including disaster response.
+It is also important to understand that an increasing number of veterans were reservists or members of the National Guard who served in combat zones, and consequently may have experienced the same exposures as those veterans who were active duty.

 However, it is also important to recognize that research has found that veterans who have never been deployed to war zones may have also been diagnosed with military-connected mental health conditions and physical injuries.
 Military training and service expose individuals to unique and heightened risk of trauma.

 Watch Shannon, Navy Veteran, describe the changing nature of war and medical interventions.
 (1:31)